braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/ideas_and_strategies/braze_templates/abandoned_intent.md

 1. Select **Action-Based** as the entry schedule type.
 2. Select **Abandoned Cart** as the trigger.
-3. For your entry window, select the start time date.
+3. For the entry window, select the start time date.
 4. Select the option to allow users to enter in their local time zone.
-This can keep your messaging relevant and lead to higher engagement if messages are sent at optimal times.
+This can keep our messaging relevant and lead to higher engagement if messages are sent at optimal times.

 ![An action-based Canvas that targets users who have abandoned their cart, with the entry window October 15, 2024 3:20 pm at the users' local time zone.][2]